Understanding German – Rathaus

 Stay tuned…more to come later this week.

-16 Responses to “Understanding German – Rathaus”
+16 responses to “Understanding German – Rathaus”

 I’ve seen a few rathaus (I forgot how to make it plural) that had elaborate cuckoo-clocks on building.
 I think they knew the politicians needed entertainment.